ferrucc-io/ferruccio/src/pages/magecart/index.md

 In the last month a group of hackers called Magecart came back striking in full force.

-They first came in the news back in 2015 when [RiskIQ](https://riskiq.com) found out they injected code in Magento's "Magecart" shopping software.
+They first appeared in the news back in 2015 when [RiskIQ](https://riskiq.com) found out they injected code in Magento's "Magecart" shopping software.
+Thus the name.

-The attacks they architected have caused massive damages to companies like British Airways, Ticketmaster and even Newegg.
+The attacks they architected have caused massive damages to hundreds, likely even thousands of companies like British Airways, Ticketmaster and even Newegg.

 This group is specialised in card skimming payment forms on the internet.